c3d/xl/doc/HANDBOOK_3-types.md

 that was longer than, say, 255 characters.
 More modern languages have lifted this restriction."`.
 These values are said to be _scattered_.

+Scattered types are always built by _interpreting_ compact types.
+For example, a representation for text could be made of two values, the memory address of the first character, and the size of the text.
+This is not the only possible representation, of course, but any representation require interpreting fixed-size memory locations and giving them a logical structure.

 Although this is not always the case, the assignment for compact types generally does a [copy](#copy), while the assignment for scattered types typically does a [move](#move).

 ### Ownership

 ### Access